Ivaldivi/Geocache/README.md

 ____________________

 ### Goal Screen
-A google-maps styled screen displaying goal markers as Mac the Scot.
+A google-maps styled screen displaying goal markers as Mac the Scott.
 Users can view their location and goals, and select a goal by pressing on one of the Mac the Scot goal markers.
 Selecting a goal marker sets a global variable with goal coordinates.
 Selecting a marker also brings the user directly to the map screen (and sets the goal of the map screen to the goal coordinates).
+If user presses on marker, marker will show a short one-two word description of what the location is.

 ##### ScottMarker
 A component that allows for easy additions of more goal locations.
 The component keeps track of a title, location coordinates, image, and handles operating system differences between android and iOS.